imDaniX/Wands/README.md

 ## Description

 Wands can be optained by killing witches and will have different functionality depending on the type of wand.
-They are fueled with gunpowder, you just need to right click somewhere in the air and have enough of the powder on you.
+You can left click to use a wand, however make sure you left click somewhere in the air.
+Wands have a specific cooldown before you can use them again.

 ## All current Wands